geziefer/quarkus-microservices/README.md

 - Note: This demo uses Windows, adapt commands to Linux/Mac accordingly
 - Install
   - IDE of choice + git (which you surely have)
-  - Java (can be latest or last LTS release, here 17 is used)
+  - Java (should be latest LTS release, but here 11 is used)
   - Docker (Docker Desktop for Windows)
  - Clone this repo
  - Open folder in IDE